rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 As you can see, npm package solves several issues for node/npm:

-- Split a npm package into multi-file structure, thus the code logic is more fine-grained controlled.
+- A npm package can have multiple files, thus the code logic is more fine-grained controlled.
 - The module can be specified with relative file path started with `./` or `../`, or full file path started with `/` or `C:\\` (on Windows).
 - The module can be specified with a package name.
 Node will look for the entry module by the [`"exports" entry points`](https://nodejs.org/api/packages.html#package-entry-points) specified inside `package.json`, usually it is the `index.js` file.
 - The `package.json` file specifies all the dependencies used by "this" package, thus npm can install all of them for user.